tkn-tub/ns3-gym/src/internet/doc/routing-overview.rst

 It should be stressed that the convergence time is the number of steps in the algorithm, and each step is triggered by a message.
-Since Triggered Updates (i.e., when a route is changed) have a 1-5 seconds cooldown, the toplogy can require some time to be stabilized.
+Since Triggered Updates (i.e., when a route is changed) have a 1-5 seconds cooldown, the topology can require some time to be stabilized.

 Users should be aware that, during routing tables construction, the routers might drop packets.
 Data traffic should be sent only after a time long